astromechza/CSCNetProject-Client/library_downloads.md

 ==================

 Instead of putting all these massive JS libraries here, I'm putting a list to download.
-If you guys this is redudant, please push a copy!
+If you guys think this is redudant, please push a copy of the libraries instead!
 I'm including a bash script to setup libraries as well, it'll setup all the folders and download/unzip libraries.
+See library_setup.sh

 Libraries to download
 =====================